MistiikDev/VPFViewer/README.md

 # VPFViewer
-A module that simplifes the way VPF are handled in Roblox, allows to show models, and manipulate them inside the VPF
+A module that simplifes the way VPF are handled in Roblox, allows to show models, and manipulate them inside the VPF An example on how to use it can be found at the very bottom.

 ## Deps
  - You will need to get the "spring" module from BlackShibe and place it as a child of the ModuleScript.